 SECTION 3.3.
 Board members shall regularly and systematically communicate information to stakeholders including, but not limited to academic achievement and fiscal health of the school.

 SECTION 3.4.
-Board members shall, in a timely manner, communicate to the board or the [principal/other title/management organization] expressions of public reaction to board policies and school programs.
+Board members shall, in a timely manner, communicate to the board or the Board Chair expressions of public reaction to board policies and school programs.

 SECTION 4.
 Policy Development